prasoonpoi/sqlcmd/doc/users_guide.rst

 - Supports retrieving database metadata (getting a list of tables, querying the table's columns and their data types, listing the indexes and foreign keys for a table, etc.).
+- Unix shell-style variable substitution.
 - Standard interface that works the same no matter what database you're using.
 - Uses the enhanced database drivers in the `Grizzled API`_'s ``db`` module.
 (Those drivers are, in turn, built on top of standard Python DB API drivers like ``psycopg2`` and ``MySQLdb``.)
 - Supports `MySQL`_, `Oracle`_, `PostgreSQL`_, `SQL Server`_ `SQLite 3`_ and
   Gadfly_ without customization (though you will have to install Python DB API drivers for all but SQLite 3).
 - Written entirely in `Python`_, which makes it very portable (though the Python DB API database drivers are often written in C and may not be available